knative/docs/docs/blog/articles/getting-started-blog-p1.md

 If you are using GitLab and are unsure of how to do this, you can follow the instructions [here](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#merge-changes-back-upstream){:target="_blank"}.

 When creating your PR/MR it is important to provide the context of why you are making the changes, what you changes, and how people can test your changes.
-It is good practice to include a link to the issue the PR/MR is addressing, and to give a bried description of the changes you made.
+It is good practice to include a link to the issue the PR/MR is addressing, and to give a brief description of the changes you made.
 Additionally, your PR/MR should have a brief and descriptive title to make it clearer to reviewers what it contains.

 If your changes are incomplete, you will want to mark the PR/MR as a __draft__, to indicate to reviewers that your work is not complete.
 Instructions for GitHub are